ntnu-ai-lab/ai4iot-calib-pipeline/docs/docker.md

 `./docker-run.sh`

 Copy the config file to the data source container with the command `docker cp <orig_file> data-source:/config/.aqdata`
-Check the README inside data-source for details on the config file.
+Check the README inside [data source](data-source.md) for details on the config file.

 ### Calibration